tomberek/mcm/manual/iv.md

 a nature to bring discredit upon the armed forces.

---LSQP--Note: If the offense was committed in time of war or while
+[Note: If the offense was committed in time of war or while

-the accused was receiving special pay under 37 U.S.C. --SECT-- 310, add the
+the accused was receiving special pay under 37 U.S.C. &sect; 310, add the

 following element after element (a): That the accused was so posted (in time

-of war) (while receiving special pay under 37 U.S.C. --SECT-- 310).--RSQP--
+of war) (while receiving special pay under 37 U.S.C. &sect; 310).]

 ### c.
 Explanation.